Gloved had laying a brick wall

 Work out how many bricks you need

-The first step is to determine how many bricks you will need for your project.
-Bricks come in a variety of different shapes and sizes, with the standard UK brick measuring 215mm long x 102.5mm deep x 65mm high.
-Don't forget to account for mortar, which is typically 10mm thick.
+The first task is to determine how many bricks you will need.
+The size of the brick will vary depending on where you live, but a standard UK brick typically measures 215mm long x 102.5mm deep x 65mm high.
+Don’t forget to account for the mortar joint, which is usually 10mm thick.

 Step 2

-We'll get you the right brick delivered at the right price when you need it, so you can be confident in your wall before it's even built!
+We'll get you the right bricks delivered at the right price when you need them, so you can be confident in your wall before it's even built!

 Step 3